 The ship’s nightclub will play music to appeal to all ages, so even if you left your clubbing days behind years (or decades!) ago, you can still take a spin on the dance floor.

 Generally, the DJs will play older music earlier in the evening, and progress to current club hits as the night wears on.
-The daily planner will list if there’s a theme for a particular night, or if they’ll be playing music from a specific era or style at different times in the evening.
+The daily planner or your cruise line’s app will list if there’s a theme for a particular night, or if they’ll be playing music from a specific era or style at different times in the evening.

 Cozy up in the hot tub

-Some ships have a hot tub or two in less-busy areas, like the adults-only pool deck or near a secondary pool.
-Or, wait until it’s less busy after dinner (but not too late – the crew will sometimes shut the hot tubs down).
+Some ships have a hot tub or two in less-busy areas, like on the adults-only pool deck or near a secondary pool.
+Or, wait until it’s less busy after dinner (but not too late—the crew will sometimes shut the hot tubs down).